drana091/Database-Systems/README.md

  were newcomers to the 5th edition.
 They only had a limited time to get hands-on experience while playing at the store.
 Our team's solution involves creating an online platform offering courses covering various aspects of D&D fifth edition.
-We provided these ideas to our client, and they agreed that our proposed idea was a good way to proceed
+We provided these ideas to our client, and they agreed that our proposed idea was a good way to proceed.